alfanick/xxcalc-rs/README.md

 An embeddable or a standalone robust floating-point polynomial calculator written in Rust.

-This project is a Rust crate (library) which provides a floating-point numbers calculator in an easy too use API.
+This project is a Rust crate (library) which provides a floating-point numbers calculator in an easy to use API.
 Furthermore a basic unit of computation is a polynomial, so multiple arithmetic operations can be done using `x` symbols.

 You can use this library in your own projects as mathematical evaluator or as a standalone,